Prag8855/aab/content/guides/buying-marijuana-in-berlin.md

 3. **The parks**
     This should be your last option.
 They sell very low quality weed in parks.
 It's often laced with dangerous chemicals.

-After July 1, you can join a **[cannabis club](/guides/is-marijuana-legal)** to legally buy weed.
-It will the only legal way to buy weed.
-You must be a German resident for at least 6 months to join a local cannabis club, so tourists might not be able to buy weed.[^11]
+You can join a **[cannabis club](/guides/is-marijuana-legal)** to legally buy weed.
+It's the only legal way to buy weed.
+You must be a German resident for at least 6 months to join a local club, so tourists might not be able to buy weed.[^11]

 ## Buying weed from Görlitzer and Hasenheide park